Born in London

 I continue to work with the leaders and organisations who are ready for paradigm changing development.

 I believe the work with collective and ancestral trauma integration will grow and grow as I see how much people resonate with it, and it is already beginning to enter more mainstream culture.
-As well as the ongoing groups I already run – UK, Israel and Lebanon – I have begun to engage with the African American field, with programmes in design for 2019.
+In this period I ran ongoing groups in the UK, US, Israel and Palestine.

-With Scilla Elworthy we continue to move towards our vision of large groups of women and men coming together to embody the Restoration of the sacred Feminine and the sacred Masculine working together.
+With Scilla Elworthy we continued to move towards our vision of large groups of women and men coming together to embody the Restoration of the sacred Feminine and the sacred Masculine working together, and with my colleague Joey Walters I developed a programme called “Women and Men Healing and Awakening Together”

 I love to use my skills to give keynote speeches to many audiences worldwide, in the context of ‘Activating our Highest Possibilities’……